thingsboard/thingsboard.github.io/_includes/docs/user-guide/scada/scada-symbols-dev-guide.md

 <br>
 The [SVG.js](https://svgjs.dev/) animation is feature rich but has some performance impact on the main browser thread.
 We propose an alternative approach that utilizes CSS animation:

+- Go to the "Tag settings" of the "`fan`" tag and click "+ Add" button of a "State rendering function";
+- Copy the function:

 ```javascript
 var on = ctx.values.fanOn;